bowman2001/perplexdoc/content/doc/page/standfirst/index.md

     pre: short_text
 resources:
   - name: featured
-    src: alevision-co-45sDm4wCOWc-unsplash.jpg
+    src: belinda-fewings-6wAGwpsXHE0-unsplash.jpg
     params:
-      alt: A natural opening towards the sky from the sea
+      alt: Colored welcome
-categories: [Page]
+categories: [Design]
-tags: [paragraph]
+tags: [paragraph, page]
 ---

 When the first paragraph contains a short introduction or summary of the page, the theme can apply a notably different style.
-And with the {$more} tag, we can mark it as the summary of the page.
+We mark this paragraph with the {$more} tag as the summary of the page.
 {.p-first #first} <!--more-->

 A lead paragraph is optional but strongly recommended.
 To encourage its use, every regular page file generated with `hugo new` contains a placeholder.